real-ahmed-moussa/Projects-Portfolio/Transformer Model - Encoder–Decoder Architecture in PyTorch/Readme.md

 # 📌 Transformer Model: Encoder–Decoder Architecture in PyTorch
 > Implementation of the Transformer architecture from scratch using PyTorch.
-This project demonstrates the key building blocks of Transformers—positional encoding, multi-head attention, encoder and decoder layers—without relying on high-level libraries like Hugging Face
+This project demonstrates the key building blocks of Transformers—positional encoding, multi-head attention, encoder and decoder layers—without relying on high-level libraries like Hugging Face.

 ## 📖 Overview